MarksASP95/movies-app-challenge/README.md

 > Note: On Vercel over AWS Amplify\
 Amplify had serious issues providing the client with the session cookie.
 It randomly stripped it away, which made it impossible to use the app core functionalities like managing favorites or get recommendations.
 I debugged for a whole day with no avail.
 I decided to deploy to Vercel, which did not have this issue.
 I understand if this would be a fault for the challenge, but I wanted to deliver it in any way I could.

-### APIs
+### External APIs

 - [TMDB](https://www.themoviedb.org/)
 - [OpenAI](https://openai.com/api/)

 ### Uses of AI
-- Testing configuration
+- Testing environment setup
 - Test cases recommendations
+- React debugging
+- Auth0 flow guidance

 ### Run locally
 In order to run the project locally, there are two prerequisites:
 1. Set up local PostgreSQL database
-    - Run psql postgres to enter the psql shell
+    - Run `psql postgres` to enter the psql shell
     - Create the database by running `CREATE DATABASE movies_app;`
     - Exit the shell
-2. Add the .env file to the root of the project.
+2. Add the `.env` file to the root of the project.
 It’s attached to the email sent to Matias and Giuliana.
 3. `npm i` to install dependencies
 4. `npx drizzle-kit migrate` to create the migrations
 5. `npm run dev` to start the app